 The purpose of the present paper is to obtain a lower bound on the universal constant D of the FMEI conjecture.
-As in the case of the FEI conjecture, to show that D is at least δ , it is sufficient to show the existence of a Boolean function for which the min-entropy/influence ratio is δ .
-An exhaustive search over all n-variable Boolean functions, with $1 \le n \le 5$, shows that the maximum value of min-entropy/influence ratio that is achieved by functions of at most 5 variables is $16/7 \approx 2.285714$.
-Since an exhaustive search becomes infeasible for $n \ge 6$, it is required to obtain some method of constructing Boolean functions for which the min-entropy/influence ratio is greater than 16/7.
+As in the case of the FEI conjecture, to show that D is at least $\delta$ , it is sufficient to show the existence of a Boolean function for which the min-entropy/influence ratio is $\delta$ .
+An exhaustive search over all n-variable Boolean functions, with $1 \le n \le 5$ , shows that the maximum value of min-entropy/influence ratio that is achieved by functions of at most 5 variables is $16/7 \approx 2.285714$ .
+Since an exhaustive search becomes infeasible for $n \ge 6$ , it is required to obtain some method of constructing Boolean functions for which the min-entropy/influence ratio is greater than 16/7.

-We first considered the recursive construction of O'Donnell and Tan [15], since this construction proved to be useful for showing a lower bound on the constant of the FEI conjecture.
+For the above mentioned purpose, we first considered the recursive construction of O'Donnell and Tan [15], since this construction proved to be useful for showing a lower bound on the constant of the FEI conjecture.
 To analyse this construction in the context of the FMEI conjecture, we derived an expression for the min-entropy of the functions obtained using this construction.
 Since the construction is recursive, one needs an initial function to start the recursion.
 We performed an exhaustive search over all possible 5-variable initial functions.
-This yielded a 25-variable function having min-entropy/influence ratio equal to $512/225 \approx$ 2.275556.
+This yielded a 25-variable function having min-entropy/influence ratio equal to $512/225 \approx 2.275556$ .
 This unfortunately is not useful since 512/225 is less than 16/7, the maximum value of min-entropy/influence ratio that is obtained by exhaustive search over all 5-variable functions.
-The 25variable function is obtained in the first step of the O'Donnell-Tan recursion.
+The 25-variable function is obtained in the first step of the O'Donnell-Tan recursion.
 Considering further steps of the recursion does not result in a higher value of the min-entropy/influence ratio.
-We identified an alternative recursive construction of Boolean functions which provides a lower bound on the constant of the FEI conjecture which is equal to that obtained from the O'Donnell-Tan construction.
-This alternative construction, however, does not improve upon the lower bound on the constant of the FMEI conjecture that is obtained from the O'Donnell-Tan construction.
 Further, we did not find any way to apply the asymptotic constructions given by Hod [11] in the context of the FEI conjecture for obtaining lower bounds on the constant in the FMEI conjecture.

 Our main result is a new construction of Boolean functions.
-In simple terms, the construction takes an n-variable function g and constructs an (n+1)-variable palindromic function g_0 .
-An n(n+1)-variable function G_0 is then constructed by taking the disjoint composition of g_0 and g.
-Under certain conditions on g, the min-entropy/influence ratio of G_0 is greater than that of g.
-By searching over all appropriate 5-variable functions g, we obtain a 30-variable function G_0 having min-entropy/influence ratio to be equal to $128/45 \approx 2.844444$.
-In fact, we obtain a total of 384 such functions G_0 .
+In simple terms, the construction takes an n-variable function g and constructs an (n+1)-variable palindromic function $g_0$ .
+An n(n+1)-variable function $G_0$ is then constructed by taking the disjoint composition of $g_0$ and g (see (6) in Section 2 for the definition of disjoint composition).
+Under certain conditions on g, the min-entropy/influence ratio of $G_0$ is greater than that of g.
+By searching over all appropriate 5-variable functions g, we obtain a 30-variable function $G_0$ having min-entropy/influence ratio to be equal to $128/45 \approx 2.844444$ .
+In fact, we obtain a total of 384 such functions $G_0$ .
 The value 128/45 is presently the highest achieved value of min-entropy/influence ratio and correspondingly is presently the best known lower bound on D.